reyestech/Splunk-Web-Site-Defacement/README.md

 Picture 2.5 <br/>
 <img src="https://github.com/user-attachments/assets/c24be66d-17a3-491d-a97f-6746cffa6e4f" width="60%" alt="Splunk Defacement - Picture 2.5"/>

+---

 ## Defacement Step 111: Scan the IPv4
 GCPD reported that common TTPs (Tactics, Techniques, Procedures) for the Po1s0n1vy APT group, if the initial compromise fails, are to send a spear phishing email with custom malware attached to their intended target.
 This malware is typically associated with Po1s0n1vys' initial attack infrastructure.
 Using research techniques, provide the SHA256 hash of this malware.
 - We can use tools like Virustotal.com to scan the attacker's IP address.
-This allows us to see the SHA256 found under the basic properties.
+This allows us to see the SHA256 found under basic properties.
 - Answer: 9709473ab351387aab9e816eff3910b9f28a7a70202e250ed46dba8f820f34a8

 Picture 2.6 <br/>
 <img src="https://github.com/user-attachments/assets/4b8e44d5-d71a-44de-8e3a-48554d77dee5" width="60%" alt="Splunk Defacement - Picture 2.6"/>

+---

 ## Defacement Step 112: Let's Buy Steve a Beer
 What special hex code is associated with the customized malware discussed in question 111?